 Dame Barbara Hepworth (1903 – 1975) was a British sculptor known for modernist shapes and figures.
 Writings and Conversations gathers Hepworth’s articles, essays, and interviews from 1933 until her death in 1975.
-Throughout this work she is clear on what drives her, the concepts of fear and truth, the difference between modeling and carving, the defining feeling of presence in her work and much more.

-I recently visited Hepworth’s studio garden in St. Ives where one can see – and touch – many of her pieces.
+Hepworth’s studio garden in St. Ives where she produced most of her work, see – and touch – many of her pieces.
 Her combination of shapes, lines, even materials in such proportion makes one feel something unspoken.
 Lines or holes are often added, why?
-Because they were missing?
-Needed?
-This book offers insight into an artist who was consistently interested in a contemplation of the mystery that propels us through imagination and into art.
-Contemplating that mystery, what Mary Oliver called “the eternal” and Thoreau called “Something” guides my focus, too.
+Perhaps she felt something was missing, yet undiscovered.